efficiently/larasset/README.md

 Examples of Larasset usage.

-- `php artisan larasset:precompile`: Precompile assets of your application, useful in your production environment
+- `php artisan larasset:precompile`: Precompile assets of your application, useful for your production environment
-- `php artisan larasset:serve`:      Launch Larasset's server for serving assets, useful in your development environment
+- `php artisan larasset:serve`:      Launch Larasset's server for serving assets, useful for your development environment
 - `php artisan server`:              Serve your Laravel application on the PHP development server and also the Larasset's server for serving assets

 Prerequisites
 -------------

-You must [install Node](http://nodejs.org) on your computer (development environment).
+You must [install Node.js](http://nodejs.org) on your computer (development environment).

 This package is **only** compatible with **PHP >= 5.4** and **Laravel >= 4.1** framework.

 Installation